-It should be noted that we can also utilize Grabcut~\cite{rother2004grabcut} to generate the foreground/background segmentation masks based on the generated saliency maps.
+It should be noted that we can also utilize SaliencyCut~\cite{cheng2015global} to generate the foreground/background segmentation masks based on the generated saliency maps.
 Then, single-label cross-entropy loss can be employed for training.
-We compare this scheme with our proposed method, the performance on VOC 2012 \emph{val} set will drop by 3\%.
+We compare this scheme with our proposed method, and find that the performance on VOC 2012 \emph{val} set will drop by 3\%.
 The reason is that some saliency detection results are inaccurate.
-Therefore, directly applying Grabcut to generate segmentation mask will introduce many nosies, which is harmful for the I-DCNN training.
-However, based on the proposed multi-label cross-entropy loss, correct semantic labels will still contribute to the optimization, which can decrease the negative effect cased by low quality saliency map.
+Therefore, directly applying SaliencyCut~\cite{cheng2015global} to generate segmentation masks will introduce many nosies, which is harmful for training the I-DCNN.
+However, based on the proposed multi-label cross-entropy loss, correct semantic labels will still contribute to the optimization, which can decrease the negative effect caused by low quality saliency maps.